dmil/code4policy/git/06-branching.md

 6. Commit the change.

-7. Run git status to make sure the repository is "clean" (i.e. there are no "unstaged changes" and no "untracked files").
+7. Run `git status` to make sure the repository is "clean" (i.e. there are no "untracked files", "unstaged changes", or "staged changes").

 8. Run git log and see that your new commit in the list.